carnarez/markdown-render-styling/README.md

 ## Page content

-The content of the `main` section is defined as follows:
+The high-level content of the `main` section is defined as follows:

 ```html
 <main>